oduwa/RWAndroidTryout/Part1_edited.markdown

       super(canvas, bounds);
     }

-In **onTimeTick()**, we simply invalidate the display so the watch face is redrawn.
-We'll flesh out **onDraw()** shortly, but for now it simply calls through to it's super implementation.
+In `onTimeTick()`, we simply invalidate the display so the watch face is redrawn.
+We'll flesh out `onDraw()` shortly, but for now it simply calls through to it's super implementation.

-## Drawing time
+## Drawing the Time

-To keep our code clean and readable, we'll create a separate class that'll be responsible for actually performing the drawing, and will be invoked from within **onDraw()** so that it happens at the correct time.
+To keep our code clean and readable, we'll create a separate class that'll be responsible for actually performing the drawing, and will be invoked from within `onDraw()` so that it happens at the correct time.
 We'll also pass the canvas and bounds to this new class.

 Right-click on **wear\java\your-package-name.watchface** in the project navigator and choose **New\Java Class**.
 Name the class **WatchFace** and click **OK**.